Lauren Jackson, Aussie fans enjoying her World Cup finale

 “Lauren’s not the Lauren of old now, but she’s still going to be there for us,” said Australia coach Sandy Brondello, who played with Jackson on the national team for many years.

-Like Ackerman, the coach said that her former teammate is one of the best to ever play.
+Like Ackerman, the coach said her former teammate is one of the best to ever play.

 “Without a doubt, she’s the top three in the whole world regardless of where she’s from,” Brondello said.